magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 and `domina` is going to be our CLJS library to interface the DOM of the page in more idiomatic CLJS.

-Nowdays, the diffusion of the so called Single Page Application (SPA) is progressively changing the web development landascape and it's not unusual to see a single HTML page composed by one `div` tag only delegating all the DOM manipulation to JS.
+Nowadays, the diffusion of the so called Single Page Application (SPA) is progressively changing the web development landscape and it's not unusual to see a single HTML page composed by one `div` tag only delegating all the DOM manipulation to JS.